euphoriaj7/helloWorld/readMe.md

 # Useful Websites

-{Make a list of websites that you found helpful in this project}
+{Here are a list of helpful websites I used on the project}
 * [Visual Studio Code & GitHub](https://github.com/)
 * [Web Site Name](https://www.python.org/)